Jiganesh/ProgrammingConcepts/JavascriptConcepts/JavascriptNotes.md

 }
 ```

-now x() execution context is gone, nothing is there what will z() print
+now x( ) execution context is gone, nothing is there what will z( ) print

-Z will rememeber its lexical scope as not only the funtion was returned but clousure was returned.
+Z will rememeber its lexical scope as not only the funtion was returned but closure was returned.